 Arrhythmia is an irregular heartbeat.

-- Tachycardia is when the heart beats too fast
+- tachycardia, when the heart beats too fast

-- Bradycardia is when the heart beats too slowly
+- bradycardia, when the heart beats too slowly

-Arrhythmias are problems with heart-rhythm.
-They happen when the heart's electrical impulses that coordinate heartbeats do not work properly, making the heart beat in a way it should not, either too fast, slowly or erratically.
+Arrhythmias occur when the electrical impulses in the heart that coordinate the heartbeat do not work properly.
+These make the heart beat in a way it should not, whether that be too fast, too slowly, or too erratically.

-Irregular heartbeats are common, we all experience them.
+Irregular heartbeats are common, and all people experience them.
 They feel like a fluttering or a racing heart.
-However, when they veer too far from normal heartbeat or occur because of a damaged or weak heart, they need to be taken more seriously and treated.
-Irregular heartbeats can become fatal.
+However, when they change too much or occur because of a damaged or weak heart, they need to be taken more seriously and treated.

 Coronary artery disease

-The coronary arteries, which supply the heart with nutrients, oxygen and blood become diseased or damaged, usually because of plaque deposits (cholesterol-containing deposits).
-Plaque accumulation narrows the coronary arteries, and this causes the heart to receive less oxygen and nutrients.
+Coronary arteries can become diseased or damaged, usually because of plaque deposits that contain cholesterol.
+Plaque buildup narrows the coronary arteries, and this causes the heart to receive less oxygen and nutrients.

-In this disorder the heart chambers become dilated because the heart muscle has become weak and cannot pump blood properly.
-The most common reason is not enough oxygen reaching the heart muscle (ischemia) due to coronary artery disease.
-Usually the left ventricle is affected.
+The heart chambers become dilated as a result of heart muscle weakness and cannot pump blood properly.
+The most common reason is that not enough oxygen reaches the heart muscle, due to coronary artery disease.
+This usually affects the left ventricle.

-Also known as heart attack, cardiac infarction and coronary thrombosis.
-Interrupted blood flow (lack of oxygen) damages or destroys part of the heart muscle.
-This is usually caused by a blood clot that develops in one of the coronary arteries (blood vessels that supply the heart with blood).
-It can also occur if an artery suddenly narrows (spasm).
+This is also known as a heart attack, cardiac infarction, and coronary thrombosis.
+An interrupted blood flow damages or destroys part of the heart muscle.
+This is usually caused by a blood clot that develops in one of the coronary arteries and can also occur if an artery suddenly narrows or spasms.

-A genetic disorder in which the wall of the left ventricle becomes thick, making it harder for blood to leave the heart.
-The heart has to work harder to pump blood.
+This is a genetic disorder in which the wall of the left ventricle thickens, making it harder for blood to be pumped out of the heart.
 This is the leading cause of sudden death in athletes.
-A father or mother with hypertrophic cardiomyopathy has a 50% chance of passing the disorder onto their children.
+A parent with hypertrophic cardiomyopathy has a 50 percent chance of passing the disorder on to their children.